rickystanley76/BTH-ML-with-streaming-data/README.md

 (HT means hyperparmeter tunig)

 We found Random forest gives the lowest error, so we used that to predict the steamflow in the app.py

+# papermil_rf.pkl
+The pickel file is created from Notebook file using the Random Forest Algorithm.